RoopleDoops/EmergingSWE-UnityGame/README.md

 </tr>

 </table>
 <p>Our forecast for sprint 2 consisted of 63 points.
 This is close to our Sprint 1 which had 85 story points.
-We did forcast and did take account that 3/11-3/15 was KSU's Spring Break period, so we planned to do a little bit less to give every one well deserved rest.
+We did yesterday's forcast pattern to account that 3/11-3/15 was KSU's Spring Break period, so we planned to do a little bit less this sprint to give every one some well deserved rest.
 21 of our points were focused on creating more test cases; this was an unexpected challenge for everyone during Sprint 1 due to our limited knowledge of testing in software.
-The other 21 story points were also focused on implementing a CI/CD which is a new concept for everyone on the team.
-We feel we scored this appropriately as part of this task included researching what CI/CD are available and ideally free to implement.
+We suspected that this would be another challenge during this sprint and gave it 21 story points.
+The other 21 story points were also focused on implementing a CI/CD which was a new concept for everyone on the team.
+We feel we scored this appropriately as part of this task included researching what CI/CD are available (and ideally free), and learning how to integrate with Github.
+We ended up using Github Action.
 These 2 tasks were are most challenging parts of Sprint 2, which is why every team member was involved.
 We focused more of our energy on these tasks over this 1 week span; based on previous sprint, it seems the team can handle ~40 story points per week with a full team.
-While 23 remaining story points may seem like a lot, more of them were focused on either implementing features we were working on towards the end of Sprint 1 but did not finish, or making small tweaks and bug fixes to the game's appearance.
+While 23 remaining story points may seem like a lot, most of them were focused on either implementing features we were working on towards the end of Sprint 1 but did not finish, or making small tweaks and bug fixes to the game's appearance.
 These tasks were not as complicated as testing or CI/CD, and thus were completed relatively quickly with little strain on the team.

 <table>